 Thank you for interest in writing for the Black Man With A Gun.
-I am accepting articles but they must be of value to my audience, be positive and pro-gun.
-They must be respectful and without profanity.
+I am accepting articles on a case-by-case basis, but they must be of value to my audience, be positive and pro-gun.
+If I don’t know you, I may charge you for your post.
+Submitted articles must be respectful and without profanity.
 They cannot disparage any political party, individual, or business.
-There may be a charge to post if I don’t know you personally.
+There may be a charge to post here, if I don’t know you personally.
 This is a community I protect.
 Sources cannot come from gun control groups as their data is biased or incorrect.

 Please use the following guidelines for submission of articles and other material, as well as a few friendly pointers on writing for the web.